graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

-Here the `()` operator will take the `tbb::blocked_range` reference, which TBB uses to instruct a thread to operate on a certain chunk of the `x` array.
-Note that using the class member variable `my_x` and the local variable `x` is done simply for clarity and to make comparison with the serial case easier.
+Here the `()` operator will take the `tbb::blocked_range` reference, which TBB uses to instruct a thread to operate on a certain chunk of the `my_x` array.
+Note that using the class member variable `my_x` and the local variable `x` is done mainly for clarity and to make comparison with the serial case easier (it might also help the compiler to optimise).
 The body object must support a copy constructor, so that TBB can make copies of it as needed; this is why the `()` operator is declared `const` as it may not change this body.
 Otherwise some local change might not be reflected in the